Brady-Beecham/Capstone-Team-PowerHouse/Reports/Experimentation.md

    To test this hypothesis, the boost voltage regulator was removed with a heat gun once again and the MPPC was tested once more (the MPPC is much more important to the subsystem since it maximizes the input solar power.)
 The result was that the MPPC did not produce the same results prior to the last round in the heat oven.

    While this test is not conclusive, due to time constraints progress on the main PCB had to take precedence over continued testing.
 An LM317T Voltage regulator was used to bypass the MPPC regulator and supply the output with 9.25 V as 9 V is required by the Power Controller with 0.25 V of room for error.
-As the LM317T is only a buck converter and not a buck-boost, the output will not reach an acceptable voltage between solar input voltages of 5 V (when the relay is designed to switch to the MPPC regulator output) to somewhere around 9.25 V.
+As the LM317T is only a buck converter and not a buck-boost, the output will not reach an acceptable voltage between solar input voltages of 5 V (when the relay is designed to switch to the MPPC regulator output) to somewhere around 9.25 V. The solar input cannot be directly connected to the output due to voltage limitations on the power controller.

    Without the boost regulator, the Arduino can't control the output of either the MPPC or LM317T.
 Without the Arduino to regulate the voltage the battery PCBs are not able to be sent power without harming the system during times of low light levels.